 Scottish Gymnatics regards the health, safety and wellbeing of all members to be of paramount importance and should not be compromised.
 There are clearly inherent risks in gymnastics activities, due to the complex nature of the sport, however, these risks can be controlled and minimised if clubs and coaches adopt best practice and adhere to the policies and procedures laid down by Scottish Gymnastics.

 There has been a rise in the number of concerns raised surrounding skills being performed by gymnasts which are out with those contained within the coach’s level of award.
 It would appear that this is particularly prevalent in routines being performed in displays and at festivals.
 This is both dangerous and irresponsible.
 Coaches must have the competence and experience for the role being undertaken and must be fully qualified to teach the skills in each discipline, being performed by their gymnasts in training in competitions and in events.

 Qualified Assistant Coaches may work under the direct supervision of a qualified Coach (level 2 or higher) but must not operate unsupervised.
 No coach regardless of level should ever work on their own.

 A less qualified coach may assist a more highly qualified coach but only in those areas and to the level to which they are qualified.

 Further information on Coach Education can be found here

-Information on SG membership can be found click here
+Information on Scottish Gymnastics membership can be found click here

 Body Piercing and Adornments Policy (Updated)